Continuity of Government

 Enduring Constitutional Government (ECG)

-ECG is a cooperative effort to ensure that all three branches of government are able execute their constitutional responsibilities, provide for orderly succession, appropriate transition of leadership, and inter-operability during a catastrophic emergency.
+ECG is a cooperative effort to ensure that all three branches of government are able to execute their constitutional responsibilities, provide for orderly succession, appropriate transition of leadership, and inter-operability during a catastrophic emergency.